Contrato de corazones, tú y yo: Production

 Filming of the series began on 3 June 2025, with the working title Amor a la medida.
 The series is inspired by K-dramas, which have previously aired on Canal 5.
 On 23 September 2025, Contrato de corazones, tú y yo was announced as the official title of the series.

+On 12 May 2026, TelevisaUnivision renewed the series for a second season.